Stanley G. Mortimer Jr.

 Stanley Grafton Mortimer Jr. (May 12, 1913 – August 11, 1999) was an American sportsman and advertising executive.

 Early life

-Mortimer was born in Tuxedo, New York on May 12, 1913.
-He was the eldest of six children born to Stanley Grafton Mortimer (1890–1947) and Kathleen Hunt (nee Tilford) Mortimer (1890–1970).
+Mortimer was born Stanley Grafton Mortimer Jr. in Tuxedo, New York, on May 12, 1913.
+He was the eldest of six children born to Stanley Grafton Mortimer Sr. (1890–1947) and Kathleen Hunt (nee Tilford) Mortimer (1890–1970).
 His father was a stockbroker and U.S. amateur court tennis champion.
 His siblings included Henry Tilford Mortimer, Richard Mortimer; John Jay Mortimer; and Eve Mortimer (who married Clarence Pell Jr. and, later, Lewis Cass Ledyard III).
 His youngest sister, Katharine Mortimer, was married three times, including to Francis Xavier Shields (the grandfather of actress Brooke Shields).